arianne/stendhal/README.txt

 -----------

-You need Java which you can download from http://www.java.com/en/download Java is included in most Linux Distribution.
+You need Java which you can download from http://www.java.com/en/download Java is included in most Linux distributions.
 Both Sun Java and OpenJDK are supported.

 Please download Stendhal from http://arianne.sourceforge.net Then unzip the client zip into a new folder.
-You can double click on stendhal-0.89.7.jar and the client will run.
+You can double click on stendhal-0.90.5.jar and the client will run.

 If you prefer to run from command line, then just execute this command in the stendhal folder:

-  java -jar stendhal-0.89.7.jar
+  java -jar stendhal-0.90.5.jar

 Alternatively you can run it using Java Webstart technology at: